KuaiYu715/Steps-Counts-Analysis/README.md

 o State any potential conflicts of interest.

-So the data is mostly about the privacy of the data ownership, so
+So the data is mostly about the privacy of the data ownership, their privacy might be leak.Some data and result analyses by the data can be sensitive and Transparency,otherwise the data only for research use and not in a profit way.

 o Describe how you ensured anonymisation and reduced the risk of re-identification of data with the people and justify any actions taken (if your group collected data)